 Xibo is a flexible and powerful application with a core "ethos" to digital signage that is important to understand from the very beginning.

-This manual has sections for all of these things, but lets take a quick look at each to get started.
+It sounds simple enough?!
+Of course there are many more features to take advantage of and this manual has sections for all of these things, but lets take a quick look at the main 5 to get started.

 These represent the hardware connected to the TV/Projector/Tablet panel that is actually displaying the end content.
 In other words Displays drive the medium people will look at.
 Each Display is uniquely identified in the CMS so that they can have their own unique content, layout designs and schedules set to them.
 They can also be uniquely identified for reporting statistics.

 These are the design that is seen on the screen.
-Xibo allows you to split the screen up into different Regions, each containing their own Timeline of media to play.
-A layout itself remains on screen until all the Timelines have finished playing through once, then an entirely fresh Layout can be loaded with different positioning and size of Regions, with different Timelines.
+Xibo allows you to split the screen up into different Regions, each containing their own Playlist.
+A Layout itself remains on screen until all the Regions have finished playing through once, then an entirely fresh Layout can be loaded with different positioning and size of Regions, with different Timelines.
 This flexibility drives the dynamic nature of an Xibo display screen.

 Xibo can play a wide range of file based content, as well as consuming content from the Internet.

 - Custom Embedded Content

 A full list of features are available on the Xibo website.

 Management of a solution as flexible as Xibo required a powerful CMS (Content Management System) to present the core concepts in a sensible, controlled fashion.
 The Xibo CMS is packed with features, such as:

 - Display Group Permissions